All Episodes

 They're thinking I'm like the next, you know, like Mark Zuckerberg in that town, you know, like that they want to invest in it and they're eating into it.

-And also your status is up there when they trust you off of your face.
+And also your status is up there where they trust you off of your face.

-Yeah, I mean, I have like a likable personality, and people like me.
+Yeah, I mean, I have like a likable personality and people are nice to meet you.

-And that's where that's why I went to trial ultimately because that wasn't my attention.
+And that's why I went to trial ultimately because that wasn't my attention.

 Gotcha.

-So now you got the the beats by Dre thing going on.
+So now you got the beats by Dre thing going on.

 You find out three months later, they're counterfeit after a bunch of Amazon accounts get shut down and complaints from people saying, Hey, I can't register my product.